 Or you can simply bring your own mountain bike, hiking boots, kayak etc and we'll help you find others to join you, we'll have an information desk with local tips, maps and weather.
 Below are details of the activities available

-Adventure Writing with Andy Kirkpatrick - Free
+Getting Started in Adventure Blogging & Travel Writing with Sian Lewis - Free

 Archery - £10